mdcRed/RepData_PeerAssessment1/Repro_P1.md

 The dataset is stored in a comma-separated-value (CSV) file and there are a total of 17,568 observations in this dataset.

-## Loading and preprocessing the data
+## I.   Loading and preprocessing the data

 The activity data set is read in memory using read.table(), with comma is a separator and convert to a data frame.
 Some prelimiary observations on the dataset: